gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 buildScript: npm run build
 ```

-or if you just want to test drive the solution, every chart we make has sensible defaults.
-Just run `helm template my-static-site onechart/static-site` to get an example Hugo site up and running.
+Or if you just want to test drive the solution, just run `helm template my-static-site onechart/static-site` to get an example Hugo site up and running, as every chart we make has demonstrative defaults.

 ## If you need configuration options